Business Email: Thank You; You’re Welcome

 Thanking Expectations

-I always get thanked by kind folks who ask for my advice.
+I am thanked by the kind folks who ask for my advice.
 Both here and on my consulting site.
 They return a line or two thanking me for taking the time to help them.
 Never have I thought that to be a waste of time or unnecessary.

 Gratitude builds relationships.
 Business is about relationships.